 Why: P&O's Azura, which launched in 2010, offers 18 dedicated single cabins for solo cruisers.
 Britannia (debuting March 2015) will follow suit, with 27 single cabins of its own.
 Plus, several other P&O ships, including the Ventura, with 18 solo units, have since had singles-friendly cabins installed during refurbishments.

-Special Extras: The solo cabins on Deck 6 include both inside and outside options (both 130 square feet) and have a "boutique hotel style" feel to them.
+Special Extras: P&O's solo cabins include both inside and outside options and have a "boutique hotel" feel to them.
 Special touches include complimentary water and a "pamper pack" on arrival.
 Each cabin has a single bed, a flat-screen television and a vanity/writing desk and drawers, plus a bathroom with a shower.

 Discounts Available: Cabins are priced for one, with no solo supplement, but they do sell out quickly since they're so limited in number.
 Don't expect any last-minute deals on these staterooms.

 Why: Norwegian Cruise Line's Norwegian Epic was the first ship in its fleet to feature studio cabins (128 in all) targeted at and priced for solo cruisers.
 The line continued the trend with Norwegian Breakaway Norwegian Getaway, which each feature 59 studio cabins.
 Upcoming new-build Norwegian Escape (entering the market in October 2015) will likewise feature 82 studio units.
 Four studios have also been added to Pride of America, which sails year-round in Hawaii.